 Mushrooms require humidity to develop.
 Generally the relative humidity of a household is enough to provide an adequate growing environment, however your kit may need occasional misting if your household is dry (RH of 40% or less).
 Tiny mushrooms will begin forming at the cut site 7+ days after setting up the farm (Figure 3).
 If the mushrooms appear dry and begin to yellow, mist the kit lightly with a plant mister, otherwise they may abort.

 4. Harvest Mushrooms

-Monitor your farm closely as the mushrooms are developing and harvest them when the edges of the cap are still curled down (Figure 5).
-Over mature mushrooms do not store as long.
+Monitor your farm closely as the mushrooms are developing and harvest them when the edges of the cap are still curled down (Figure 4).
 To harvest, simply grab the cluster of mushrooms, twist, and pull them off the block.
-Store your harvest in the refrigerator up to 10 days in a brown paper bag or other container.
+Store your harvest in the refrigerator up to 10 days in a brown paper bag in your refrigerator's crisper drawer.

 5. Additional Fruiting

 After your first harvest, remove the mushroom block from the box.
 Flip the block and return it to the box so that the previously fruited side is now on the inside of the box.
 Cut open the fresh side, cutting a diagonal slit from the top left corner to the bottom right corner.
 Care for it with the same guidelines as the first fruiting.
 Second fruiting will often be much smaller than the first.